remotemcu/remcu_examples/STM32F103C8T6-Blue-Pill/README.md

 ![](../stm32f4_discovery/jupyter-notebook/img/xwidgets.png)
 ![](../stm32f4_discovery/jupyter-notebook/img/xplot.png)
 </details>
-Run Jupyter Notebook and open the *Cpp_Examples.ipynb* file in it.
+Run Jupyter Notebook and open the "Cpp_Examples.ipynb" file in it.
 The script contains detailed comments for work.
 You just do step by step code of the script and observe the results.
 <details>
   <summary>
 	ADC graph<b>(click here)</b></summary>